Skip to main content

 • There is no automatic fallback from IPA to rewrite.

-• Provider-native pronunciation dictionary uploads are not supported through the SLNG API.
+• Provider-native pronunciation dictionary uploads are not supported through SLNG.